 In the second quarter of 2023, Southland decided to discontinue certain types of projects in its Materials & Paving business line ("M&P") and sold assets related to producing large scale concrete and asphalt.
 M&P is reported in the Transportation segment.
 In an effort to wind down this component of its Transportation segment and reallocate resources towards core operations, the Company sold various materials production assets.
 The Company has concluded this action with M&P does not qualify for Discontinued Operations treatment and presentation under ASC 205-20 as it does not represent a strategic shift in the Company's business.

-For the three months ended March 31, 2024, M&P contributed \$38.6 million to revenue and \$10.4 million in gross loss.
-This compares to \$58.1 million to revenue and \$10.6 million to gross loss for the three months ended March 31, 2023.
-As of March 31, 2024, approximately 7.7% of Southland's backlog was in M&P, and Southland estimates this work to be substantially completed in the next 15 months.
+For the three months ended March 31, 2024 June 30, 2024, M&P contributed \$38.6 million \$8.9 million to revenue and \$10.4 million \$46.8 million in gross loss.
+There is additional information on the M&P gross loss in the Transportation portion of the Segment Results section of this Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations.
+This compares to \$58.1 million \$36.7 million to revenue and \$10.6 million \$49.0 million to gross loss for the three months ended March 31, 2023 June 30, 2023.
+For the six months ended June 30, 2024, M&P contributed \$47.5 million to revenue and \$57.1 million in gross loss.
+This compares to \$94.8 million to revenue and \$60.0 million to gross loss for the six months ended June 30, 2023.
+As of March 31, 2024 June 30, 2024, approximately 7.7% 7.3% of Southland's backlog was in M&P, and Southland estimates this work to be substantially completed in the next 15 12 months.